-Saara joined the Added Value team in May 2015, bringing over a decade of experience in inquiry-based, experiential environmental education with youth.
-She worked in garden and bicycle-based programs in Berkeley, San Francisco and Boston before taking over the Garden Apprentice Program at Brooklyn Botanic Garden, which she ran for seven years.
+Saara joined the farm team in May 2015, bringing over fifteen years of experience in inquiry-based, experiential environmental education with youth.
+She worked in youth garden and bicycle-based programs in Berkeley, San Francisco and Boston and ran the teen apprentice program at Brooklyn Botanic Garden for seven years.
 Saara holds a Bachelors of Science in Conservation and Resources Studies from the University of California, Berkeley and a Masters in City Planning from the Massachusetts Institute of Technology.
-She is a longtime activist, feminist, bicyclist, naturalist, and youth educator.
+She is a longtime activist, feminist, bicyclist, botanist, and youth educator.

 saara (at) rhicenter (dot) org

 Brendan joins the farm team after a varied career in public school garden education, market farming, and community gardening.
 He holds a Bachelors of Arts in Environmental Studies from Stony Brook University, where he became deeply engaged in understanding our nation's broken food system.
 Brendan feels that urban agriculture and education are among the most important pieces to lessen the impacts that the industrial world has had on our environment and our personal health.
 When Brendan is not contemplating the soil food web you may find him somewhere in Queens searching for a new country's cuisine to sample.

 brendan (at) rhicenter (dot) org

 Special shout out to Tim O'Neal of Borough Bees for being our volunteer beekeeper extraordinaire!